-REL (THEOLOGY COURSES) (All courses 3 credits unless otherwise specified)
+REL (THEOLOGY COURSES)

 REL 1147 Catholic Social Teaching (formerly STM 106)

 An introduction to the history and fundamental principles of Catholic Social Teaching as developed with particular reference to the documentary history since Rerum Novarum.
 The course will analyze and discuss key principles such as the dignity of the human person, subsidiarity, solidarity, God's care for creation, and the preferential option for the poor.